Seekout Logo

 “Managers tell me all the time that they know career advancement for their employees is the right thing to do, but they struggle to find the time because so far, these processes have been entirely manual,” says Betsy.

 A manager’s job is not typically constructed to help their employees advance their careers.
 AI is now making it possible for managers to skip these time-consuming barriers and focus on ensuring their employees get what they need from their organizations to stay long-term.
+For more insight on how AI can can enhance the recruitment process, check out our comprehensive AI Recruiting Guide.

 Placing AI in the right role